Natural language processing

-Natural language processing (NLP) is an interdisciplinary subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data.
-The goal is a computer capable of "understanding" the contents of documents, including the contextual nuances of the language within them.
-The technology can then accurately extract information and insights contained in the documents as well as categorize and organize the documents themselves.
+Natural language processing (NLP) is the processing of natural language information by a computer.
+The study of NLP, a subfield of computer science, is generally associated with artificial intelligence.
+NLP is related to information retrieval, knowledge representation, computational linguistics, and more broadly with linguistics.

-Challenges in natural language processing frequently involve speech recognition, natural-language understanding, and natural-language generation.
+Major processing tasks in an NLP system include: speech recognition, text classification, natural language understanding, and natural language generation.

 History

 Natural language processing has its roots in the 1950s.
 Already in 1950, Alan Turing published an article titled "Computing Machinery and Intelligence" which proposed what is now called the Turing test as a criterion of intelligence, though at the time that was not articulated as a problem separate from artificial intelligence.
 The proposed test includes a task that involves the automated interpretation and generation of natural language.

 Symbolic NLP (1950s – early 1990s)

 The premise of symbolic NLP is well-summarized by John Searle's Chinese room experiment: Given a collection of rules (e.g., a Chinese phrasebook, with questions and matching answers), the computer emulates natural language understanding (or other NLP tasks) by applying those rules to the data it confronts.